nicolezattarin/COVID19-Italy-phase2-enriched-dataset/daily_region_data/DAILY_DATA.md

 8. Restriction color.

-This dataset could prove useful to visualize data over a time serie.
+This dataset could prove useful to visualize data over a time series.
 An example of this can be found in the [regions_trend_colors.pdf](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/results/images/regions_trend_colors.pdf) file in the images subfolder of the results folder.
-The graphs in that file were drawn using Gnuplot.
+The plots in that file were produced using Gnuplot.

-The source for all data except the restriction colors was the public Github repository of Dipartimento della Protezione Civile one can find [here](https://github.com/pcm-dpc/COVID-19/tree/master/dati-regioni).
+The source for all data except for the restriction colors was the public Github repository of "Dipartimento della Protezione Civile" (Italian Civil Protection) one can find [here](https://github.com/pcm-dpc/COVID-19/tree/master/dati-regioni).
 The repository can be explored to find all sorts of other data as well.

 The restriction colors were instead taken from the colors\_daily.csv dataset one can find in the region\_colors folder, so, again, check the [REGIONS_RESTRICTIONS.md](https://github.com/nicolezatta/covid19-phase2-data-Italy/blob/main/region_colors/REGIONS_RESTRICTIONS.md) file in the region\_colors folder for further informations about it.